As the Corniche roads from Nice descend towards Menton, it approaches the Mediterranean resort of Roquebrune-Cap-Martin.

 Have you been to Roquebrune-Cap-Martin?
 If so, what is your favourite place?
 Leave me a comment just below!

-Pin it for Pinterest!
+Pin on Pinterest!

 English-French Vocabulary